Performance Breakdown

 - Max: 76 dB

 I used a sound meter to measure noise levels.
-Please note these are not official results, but only the numbers I got from the experiment.
+Please note that these are not official results, but rather the numbers I obtained from the experiment.

 Availability of Parts

-Being a new product, don’t expect much with product availability outside of Dyson.
+As a new product, don’t expect much in terms of product availability outside of Dyson.
 However, history shows us that third-party manufacturers will eventually sell Dyson parts if the product is popular.
-Even older variants like the Dyson V6 have an abundant supply of parts such as the battery.
-So I expect the Omni to follow suit if it sells well and the early returns are promising.
+Even older variants like the Dyson V6 have an abundant supply of parts, such as the battery.
+So I expect the Omni to follow suit if it sells well, and the early returns are promising.

 Product Specifications